Next Five: 2025-2030 Strategic Plan

 Within each theme there are goals.

 • 1.
-Create a strategic replication of residential asset types.
+Create a stronger network of activated open space.

 • 5.
-Provide excellent service and clear information to our community.
+Provide excellent service and clear information to our constituents.

 • 6.
-Define and build meaningful shared partnerships with neighborhood and community organizations.
+Define and build meaningful, formal partnerships with neighborhood and community organizations.

 • 8.
-Advance organizational capacity and preservation of institutional knowledge and existing partnerships.
+Advance organizational effectiveness through preservation of institutional knowledge and ongoing evaluation.

-Within each goal there are activities and actions.
+Within each goal there are associated initiatives and activities.

-For more information about the activities and actions see full plan.
+For more information about the initiatives and activities see the full plan.

 Each activity has a priority level ranging from important to essential.